novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-163.md

 They were coordinating the timing, and considering that ADSL would be fairly widespread in Tokyo by the second half of the year, they discussed the timing with Lee Hyun-woo.

-Was Son Joong-ui perhaps feeling quite impatient?
+Was Son Jung-yi perhaps feeling quite impatient?

 (I want to bring good news and see you in person.)